 “The bathroom is so small,” my youngest observed.
 It was cramped.
 Two people could fit if one were in the shower stall.

-It’s definitely not a place where you want to relax for a long time, but the bathroom was acceptable and comfortable for the space.
+It’s definitely not a place where you want to sit and relax for a long time, but the bathroom was acceptable and comfortable for the space.
 The benefits outweighed the size of the room, anyway.
 My kids didn’t have to trek outside to go to the bathroom in the middle of the night.
-We didn’t have to scrounge around for coins to use the facilities, either.
-It was well-ventilated, and we turned on the fan and sprayed our freshener when we needed it.
+We didn’t have to scrounge around for coins to use the shower facilities, either.
+It was well-ventilated, and we turned on the fan and sprayed air freshener when we needed it.

 Beating the rain

 When we travel, we rarely spend time in our tents or hotel rooms, but because of the rain, we opted to stay in the RV one afternoon.
 Setting up the dinette for games of UNO, Snakes and Ladders, Mancala and Sleeping Queens, we gathered around the table for some family fun.

 This is what I imagined an RV vacation would be — time spent with family around a tiny table, playing game after game, laughing and ribbing on one another.
 We did this for a few hours with breaks in between for snacks and audio books outdoors

 After a while, things got a little stuffy.
 Breathing in stale air in a small space made us all feel claustrophobic.
 The solution was to open up all the vents and then step outside.
 We grabbed our coats and shoes and went out for some fresh air.
 Standing under the awning, we breathed in.
 The rain had stopped and we blew some bubbles.
 Another lovely, family-friendly activity.

 Our vacation came to an end.
 We packed our bags and stored them away.
 Then secured our wires and pipes and folded the tarp.
 Heading home, we carefully pulled out of our spot and slowly drove away.